PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 10-29-2024
+* Fixed issue #2 that was introduced with the latest LED changes from 10-28
+* updated main housings, and Cad file

 ### 10-28-2024
 * Updated assembly to v20
 * Updated the LED to use the same style as Stealthburner that inserts from the bottom